oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

         process.exit(1)
     })
 ```
 Now we are ready to seed the database.
-If you already added records to the database, you can run `npx prisma migrate reset` before running `npm run init-db`.
+If you already added records to the database, you can run `npx prisma migrate reset` to remove them.
+Once your database is empty, seed it by running `npm run init-db`.

 A neat feature with Prisma is the option to view the user table locally.
 To do this, go to the root of this workshop folder, and run `npx prisma studio`.
 Your browser should open to a web page where you can see all the tables you've created.

 ## Add a SCIM file and create a scimRoute

-For maintainability, we should keep the code we add for SCIM support in one place.
+For maintainability, we should keep our SCIM implementation code in one place.
 Let's create a SCIM file, `scim.ts`, in`apps/src/assets`, and import it in `main.ts`.
 As a result, your `scim.ts` file will look like this:

 ```
 import { Router } from 'express';